jman4747/ORG-DCS/draft/ORG-0_Organizing_Manual/ORG-0_Organizing_Manual.typ

 ORGs, including this document, define the structure and functions of Grayson Robotics.

 ORGs shall adhere to the following:
-- ORGs necessarily apply to all sub-teams.
+- ORGs necessarily apply to all departments.
 - Immediate safety concerns always take precedent over following ORGs.
 - ORGs supersede all documents of different types in the event of a conflict.
 - ORGs may not conflict with each other.